 An allele is a form of a gene that is located at a specific position, known as a locus, on a chromosome.
 Humans are diploid organisms, which means we have two sets of chromosomes, one inherited from each parent.
 Because of this, for every gene, you carry two alleles, one on each chromosome of the pair.

 These two alleles can be the same or different.
-When they are different, you are heterozygous.
-When they are the same, you are homozygous for that gene.
-This simple distinction is at the heart of inheritance patterns and is why some traits appear dominant while others seem to disappear in certain individuals only to resurface in their children Worth keeping that in mind.
-Nothing fancy..
+But when they are different, you are heterozygous.
+Even so, when they are the same, you are homozygous for that gene.
+This simple distinction is at the heart of inheritance patterns and is why some traits appear dominant while others seem to disappear in certain individuals only to resurface in their children Simple, but easy to overlook..

 Key Terms You Should Know